deficollective/defiscan/src/content/protocols/ethena/usde.md

 # Summary

 Ethena is a synthetic dollar protocol built on Ethereum.
-Ethena's synthetic dollar, `USDe`, is fully backed by crypto assets (Bitcoin, Ethereum, Solana), yield from staked ETH through LSTs and funding rates earnings from short futures positions on CEXs. `USDe` is minted and redeemed by whitelisted KYCed users.
+Ethena's synthetic dollar, `USDe`, is fully backed by crypto assets (Bitcoin, Ethereum, Solana), yield from staked ETH through Liquid Staking Tokens (LSTs) and funding rates earnings from short futures positions on CEXs. `USDe` is minted and redeemed by whitelisted KYCed users.
 Any user can acquire `USDe` on the open market and stake it to get access to yield sourced from the strategies and passed onto the users of the `USDe` stablecoin. `ENA` the governance token is freely tradeable and can be used to signal the direction of the protocol through offchain governance on [Snapshot](https://snapshot.box/#/s:ethenagovernance.eth).

 # Ratings